FranBar1966/neutralts/README.md

 - [PHP PWA example](https://gitlab.com/neutralfw/neutralts/-/tree/master/web-app/php)
 - [Template](https://gitlab.com/neutralfw/neutralts/-/tree/master/web-app/neutral)

+(*) For non-Rust requires an IPC server that you can download from the [IPC repository](https://gitlab.com/neutralfw/ipc)

+The documentation of the templates is here: [template doc](https://docs.rs/neutralts/latest/neutralts/doc/index.html) and Rust documentation here: [rust doc](https://docs.rs/neutralts/latest/neutralts/).

 Safe
 ----

 Neutral is developed in Rust, one of the most secure programming languages.
 It does not have access to the application's data; it cannot do so because it is designed this way.
 It implements security mechanisms like "allow," which prevent arbitrary files from being loaded into templates.
+See: [safety](https://docs.rs/neutralts/latest/neutralts/doc/index.html#safety).

 Features
 --------